 - Create dataset: You can create a dataset from a CSV file in the S3 Bucket.
-For more information, refer S3 Dataset Task in Bionic Rules
+For more information, refer to the S3 Dataset Task in Bionic Rules article.

 - Setup Action: You can use action type Load to Company to load data into the Company object from the created dataset.
-For more information, refer Setup Rule Action Types.
+For more information, refer to the Setup Rule Action Types article.